Social Anxiety Disorder Treatment for Teens in Texas

 Outpatient Treatment Programs in Texas for Adolescents with Social Anxiety Disorder

-BasePoint Academy offers social anxiety disorder treatment for teens near Dallas, Texas.
-Our centers’ comprehensive day treatment is tailored to your adolescent’s needs, and our exceptional staff has clinical expertise and a thorough understanding of adolescent psychology and development.
+BasePoint Academy offers social anxiety disorder treatment for adolescents in Texas.
+Our centers’ comprehensive day treatment, intensive outpatient care, and online support programs are tailored to your adolescent’s needs.
+Our exceptional staff has clinical expertise and a thorough understanding of adolescent psychology and development.
 Read on to learn more about our locations.

 - Arlington, Texas: 3900 Arlington Highlands Blvd Suite 237, Arlington, TX 76018